ABUSHEIKHSP/aminoacidProfiler/README.md

 Enter ```ls``` to view the files such as aaP.py, page2.py,refracted.py, script.py and setup.py.

 If you are not able to view the files, you are on the wrong directory.

-Install the necessary requirements by running the command ```pip3 install -r requirements.txt```.

-If pip not found, you can install it by running the command ```sudo apt install python3-pip```.
-After installation run the above command.

 In the Terminal run setup file by using the command ```python3 setup.py```.